LevSmyrnov/Cybersecurity-Dive/notes/networking-fundamentals.md

     OSI *model* is a guide.
 OSI *protocols*/*protocol suites* are implementations.
 3. Layers have data related to them.
 Data is preceded by *header*, which contains information (control flags) on how to process data.
 4. On Ethernet, maximum IP packet size is 1500 bytes.
 If the IP packet size is bigger than **M**aximum **T**ransmission **U**nit size, the IP packet undergoes IP fragmentation into multiple packets. *During tunneling, MTU may be smaller than on local Ethernet part of network.
+## Network Topologies
+1. Star (hub and spoke).
+All devices are connected to central node. e.g Switched Ethernet networks.
+2. Ring.
+Higher fault tolerance.
+3. Coax (bus network).
+Simple, but prone to errors.
+4. Mesh.
+Multiple links to same place.
+5. Hybrid.
+More than 1 topology types together.
+6. Wireless.
+Access through access points.
+Access through ad hoc.
+Multiple ad hoc devices can create mesh wireless networks.
+### Network types
+1. Peer-to-peer.
+Everyone talks to everyone.
+2. Client-server.
+Responsibilities are split.
+3. LAN.
+One building.
+Uses Ethernet or 802.11 wireless.
+4. Wireless LAN.
+Mobile inside limited area.
+Uses 802.11 technologies.
+5. WAN.
+Spanning the globe.
+Uses cables or satelites.
+6. NAS shared storage device available across network with file-level access (whole file changes even if part was changed).
+Storage Area Network block-level access.
+May use an isolated network, because requires a lot of bandwidth.
+7. Multiprotocol Label Switching - packets through WAN have labels.
+Any protocol, any transport medium.
+Uses label's pushing and popping when changing networks.
+8. SD-WAN.
+Software defined WAN.
+Used in cloud-based applications.
+### WAN Termination
+Demarcation point (demarc) - point where ISP WAN is connected to Customer Premises (CPE) LAN.
+Network Interface Unit - device of demarc (usually).
+### Virtual Networks
+Network Function Virtualisation (NFV) happens when multiple physical network devices are replaced with virtual versions.
+Managed by hypervisor - Virtual Machine Manager (VMM).
+VMM manages CPU, Networking, Security (can use orchestration for automation).
+Network is connected with vSwitch. vNIC are attached to servers.